zuoooooooo/zuoooooooo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I'm a junior student from [School of the Gifted Young](https://en.scgy.ustc.edu.cn/), [University of Science and Technology of China](https://en.ustc.edu.cn/), majoring in statistics.
-I am broadly interested in developing statistical methodology and theory.
-My goal is to develop new powerful methods for important scientific and societal problems, with robust (i.e., low-assumption and realistic) theoretical guarantees to ensure their empirical performance.
-With this aim, my research interests span  :
+I am broadly interested in advancing statistical methodology and theory, with a focus on developing innovative and effective approaches to address significant scientific and societal challenges.
+My goal is to develop new powerful methods with robust theoretical(i.e. realistic and require minimal assumptions), ensuring strong empirical performance.
+With this aim, my research interests include:

 * High Dimensional Statistics
 * Machine Learning (Large Language Models, Generative Models)